mrescobar02/BATTLESHIP-5.1/README.md

 # BATTLESHIP-5.1
 # Battleship Game - Semester Project 2021

-A simple battleship game developed as a semester project in C.
+A simple battleship game developed as an university project in C.

 ## Project Status